novellac/yorkshirewoods/content/events/event-2023-04-celebrating-ms-lottie.md

   - src: /images/uploads/img_5974001_20230409_115206.jpg
     alt: In front of a house decorated with a bunch of purple balloons, Rep. Paiz shakes hands with Ms. Lottie and presents her a bouquet of flowers.
+  - src: /images/uploads/img_5972001_20230409_115206.jpg
+    alt: In front of a house decorated with a bunch of purple balloons, Ms. Lottie poses with Yorkshire Woods Community Organization president Mose Primus.
 ---